Background pattern

 4 g

-***Patients weighing less will require smaller volumes.
+***Patients who weigh less will require smaller volumes.

-• The minimum interval between each administration should be at least 4 hours in patients with normal renal function..
+• The minimum interval between each administration should be at least 4 hours in patients with normal renal function.

 Do not administer more than 4 doses in 24 hours.